Sweetness and Lightning: Manga

-Volume list
+Volumes

 Anime

 An anime television adaptation was announced in February 2016.
-The series is produced by TMS Entertainment, directed by Tarou Iwasaki and written by Mitsutaka Hirota, featuring character designs by Hiroki Harada and music by Nobuko Toda.
-The 12-episode series aired in Japan between July 4, 2016 and September 19, 2016 and was simulcast by Crunchyroll.
+The series was produced by TMS Entertainment, directed by Tarou Iwasaki and written by Mitsutaka Hirota, featuring character designs by Hiroki Harada and music by Nobuko Toda.
+The 12-episode series aired in Japan between July 4, 2016 and September 19, 2016 and was previously simulcast by Crunchyroll.
 The opening theme is "Harebare Fanfare" (晴レ晴レファンファーレ, Bright Fanfare) by Mimi Meme Mimi, while the ending theme is "Maybe" by Brian the Sun.

 Episode list

 Reception

 Volume 2 reached the 18th place on the weekly Oricon manga chart and, as of March 16, 2014, has sold 60,643 copies; volume 3 reached the 19th place and, as of September 14, 2014, has sold 81,319 copies; and volume 4 reached the 20th place and, as of March 9, 2015, has sold 108,994 copies.

-It was number 8 on the 2014 Kono Manga ga Sugoi!
+It ranked eighth on the 2014 Kono Manga ga Sugoi!
 Top 20 Manga for Male Readers survey and number 24 on the 15th Book of the Year list by Da Vinci magazine.
 The series ranked 14th in the first Next Manga Award in the print manga category.